ScienceWorldCA/UBC-Capstones-2016-Waterfall/controller/src/waterfall/README.txt

 3) MODIFYING FOR DIFFERENT NUMBER OF VALVES
 Whe modifying for a different number of valves, there are a few definitions that need to change.
 Originally, this system uses 3 banks of 8 valves each.
 It is recommended that you not modify the number of valves in a single bank for several reasons.
 8 valves per bank makes it easy to split bank data into bytes.
 Also, the shift registers used in this project have 8 bits and therefore work well as part of an 8 valve bank.

-a) Changing the number of valve banks
+a) Changing the Number of Valve Banks
 -Modify the value of NUM_VALVE_BANKS defined in valve_output.h -Modify the value of imageWidthBytes defined in waterfall.ino -Modify the value of lineWidth defined in waterfall.ino to be (number of valve -banks * 8) + 1